XRPLF/XRPL-Standards/XLS-0065d-single-asset-vault/README.md

 The issuer of the Vaults asset may enact a freeze either through a [Global Freeze](https://xrpl.org/docs/concepts/tokens/fungible-tokens/freezes/#global-freeze) for IOUs or [locking MPT](https://github.com/XRPLF/XRPL-Standards/tree/master/XLS-0033d-multi-purpose-tokens#21122-flags).
 When the vaults asset is frozen, it can only be withdrawn by specifying the `Destination` account as the `Issuer` of the asset.
 Similarly, a frozen asset _may not_ be deposited into a vault.
 Furthermore, when the asset of a vault is frozen, the shares corresponding to the asset may not be transferred.

+#### 2.1.9 Transfer Fees

+The Vault does not apply the [Transfer Fee](https://xrpl.org/docs/concepts/tokens/transfer-fees) to `VaultDeposit` and `VaultWithdraw` transactions.
+Furthermore, whenever a protocol moves assets from or to a Vault, the `Transfer Fee` must not be charged.

 [**Return to Index**](#index)

 ## 3. Transactions